DunnCreativeSS/smoke-python/docs/examples.rst

 =================

 Here is a simple bot that will reciprocate by upvoting all new posts that mention us.
-Make sure to set ``whoami`` to your Steem username before running.
+Make sure to set ``whoami`` to your SMOKE username before running.

     ::

-        from steem.blockchain import Blockchain
+        from smoke.blockchain import Blockchain
-        from steem.post import Post
+        from smoke.post import Post

         def run():